ch570512/Qlockwork/Readme.txt

 Press "on/off" to switch the LEDs on and off.
 Press "Settings" to configure the clock via web-site.
-Press "Mode" to jump to the next mode.
+Press "Mode" to jump to the next page.
-Press "Time" to always jump back to the time.
+Press "Time" to always jump back to the time page.

 *** Pages: *******************************************************************